 - Green Tops of Root Vegetables are also and excellent source of nutrients.
 Most farmers leave them on for aesthetics and to show the freshness of the produce, but few expect you to actually eat them.
 DO IT.
 You can get so much more food out of those carrot and turnips than just their root.
-(Search da googs for further details.)
+(Search the google for further details.)

 - Apple Peels/Cores can also be saved along with other fruit scraps and turned into vinegar.
-I will admit that this may be a bit extreme and fermenting foods may not be your thing, however my sister introduced me to to a not so healthy but delicious snack option of sugar coated apple peel crisps.
+I will admit that this may be a bit extreme and fermenting foods may not be your thing.
+My sister recently introduced me to to a not so healthy but delicious snack option of sugar coated apple peel crisps.
 SO FUN!

-I’ve been reading about how large portions of the nutrients in rice are lost in modern day milling practices, specifically thiamin which in the 19th century caused an increased amount of people whose diets where high in rice and low on meat to be plagued by something called the beriberi disease.* That being said I’ve shifted to a more whole grain approach.
 Eating all parts of the food we harvest is so important to reducing waste, but it is clearly also crucial to our health.
 If you are a meat eater it is important to know that different parts of the animal provide different kinds of nutrients.
 If you are a plant eater it is important to know that you can in fact eat the roots of cilantro as well as the tops, and the whole grain does more for you than refined grains do.
-It seems so simple, but refined and processed food has eliminated so much of those key nutrients.
-I believe we can get a bigger bang for our buck nutrient wise, the less processed our food is, even if the up front costs seem more expensive, our bodies will thank us in the long run.
+It seems so simple, but refined and processed food have eliminated so many of those key nutrients.
+While the upfront costs of whole foods may appear to be more expensive, you will actually be receiving a greater value for your dollar resulting in a happier you and happier planet!